ionic-team/ionic-docs/docs/intro/vscode-extension.md

 ## Adding Capacitor

-You can also add [Capacitor](https://capacitorjs.com/) to your application by choosing "Integrate Capacitor"
+You can also add [Capacitor](https://capacitorjs.com/) to your application by choosing "Integrate Capacitor".

 <img
   src="https://user-images.githubusercontent.com/84595830/159510570-b5a151bb-2e17-42c8-8cab-bffbaa849576.gif"